 What are the risks?

-Being under-insured – either inadvertently, or deliberately, in a bid to save money – can cause major issues if your home or possessions are damaged or lost in a disaster such as a fire or flood or in a burglary.
+Being underinsured can cause major issues if your home or possessions are damaged or lost in a disaster – a fire, flood or burglary for example.

 How exactly does this work?